missinglinks/link-navi/README.md

 # link-navi

-Python module for extracts hyperlinks from strings and gathers additional metadata for the link (e.g. if its a youtube video, it looks up video statistics and channel name).
+Python module for extracting hyperlinks from strings.
+Also gathers additional metadata for the link (e.g. if its a youtube video: video statistics and channel name).

 Currently identifies the following links:
 * Youtube